jasvr/dive-log-app/planning/README.md

   + Time out
   + Comments (text area)
   + Bottom time to date (automatic?)
-  + Verifiers (over USERS who can vouch for this dive)
+  + Verifiers (other USERS who can vouch for the veracity of this dive entry)

 + Dive Site
   + Name